mapbiomas/brazil-pasture/products/vigor_condition_30m_MOD13Q1_EVI/collection_100/README.md

 ![Vinícius Mesquita](lapig_logo_github.png)

-# Brazilian Pasture Vigor Condition (CVP) Pipeline
+# Pasture Vigor Condition (CVP) processing pipeline

 This repository contains the high-performance processing chain used to generate the **Pasture Vigor Condition (CVP)** time series for Brazil (2000–2024).
 This workflow implements the methodologies described in the **[MapBiomas ATDB](https://brasil.mapbiomas.org/wp-content/uploads/sites/4/2026/01/Pasture-Appendix-ATBD-Collection-10-V2.pdf) for Collections 7, 8, 9, and 10**.

-## 🛰 Methodology & Scientific Basis
+## 🛰🔬 Methodology & Scientific Basis

-Monitoring pasture vigor condition at a national scale requires a stable satellite signal that is resilient to cloud cover and seasonal variability.
+Monitoring pasture vigor condition at a national scale requires a stable and reliable satellite signal that is resilient to cloud cover and seasonal variability.
+The technical foundation of this pipeline follows the analytical approach presented by [Santos et al. (2022)](https://www.mdpi.com/2072-4292/14/4/1024) in the article *"Assessing the Wall-to-Wall Spatial and Qualitative Dynamics of the Brazilian Pasturelands 2010–2018"*.
+This study established a high-resolution workflow for mapping pasture vigor condition across the entire Brazilian territory.

 ### 1. Data Foundation